OxygenCobalt/Auxio/info/ARCHITECTURE.md

 `WidgetProvider` is the widget "implementation" exposed in the manifest.
 When `WidgetComponent` updates it, the class will create a series of layouts [e.g "Forms"] for a variety of "size buckets" that would adequately contain the widget.
-This is then used as the widget views, either with the native responsive behavior on Android 12 and above, or with the responsive behavior backported to older devices.
+This is then used as the widget views, either with the native responsive behavior on Android 12 and above, or with the responsive behavior back-ported to older devices.